Autodesk/sydevs/getting_started/part01.md

 1. If you do not already have CMake, [download](http://www.cmake.org/) and install it.
 2. Open a Command Prompt and navigate into the `sydevs-examples/bin` folder.
-3. Run CMake using the appropriate command, possibly one of the following (on Windows, be sure to specify "Win64"):
+3. Run CMake specifying the path `..`, which indicates that `CMakeLists.txt` is one level above the `bin` folder.
+Use the appropriate command, possibly one of the following (on Windows, be sure to specify "Win64"):
   - `cmake -G "Visual Studio 15 2017 Win64" ..`
   - `cmake -G "Visual Studio 14 2015 Win64" ..`
   - `cmake -G "Xcode" ..`

-  (Note: The `..` in the above commands tell CMake to search for `CMakeLists.txt` one folder above the `bin` folder.)
 4. Build your project (e.g. using [Visual Studio](https://www.visualstudio.com/vs/), [MSBuild](https://msdn.microsoft.com/en-us/library/dd393574.aspx), [Xcode](https://developer.apple.com/xcode/), or [another free compiler](https://isocpp.org/get-started)).
 5. Find the `setting_up` executable (e.g. in the `bin/Debug` or `bin/Release` folder).
 6. Run `setting_up` (e.g. `setting_up.exe`).